-Note: The exit from the airport changed in ealry 2017 as part of the runwat extension work. so the GPS route out of the airport doesn;t show the frist few hundred metre correctly.
+Note: The exit from the airport changed in early 2017 as part of the runway extension work. so the GPS route out of the airport doesn't show the first few hundred metre correctly.

-You've got a few options here now that what once was a very bad intersection has been upgraded.
-You can just continue straight ahead, crossing a large road jsut after the roundabout and the follow the road you're on until it comes to an end at a roundabout by the water (another few hundred metres).
+You've got a few options here.
+You can just continue straight ahead, crossing a large road just after the roundabout and then follow the road you're on until it comes to an end at a roundabout by the water (another few hundred metres).
 You'll see the Clarence Foreshore Trail running along the waters edge at this roundabout, and you can turn right onto this and (if you're not in a rush) just follow it all the way around the shoreline to the bridge.
 Most cyclist however exit the cycleway about 400 metres after you got onto it (just past the cricket nets where the track branches) coming out into a roundabout.
 You can then just ride straight up the short hill in front of you, then turn right (150 metres from the roundabout) at the top of this hill and then follow this road to the end which will put you at the T junction between Bastick Street and Riawena Road mentioned below.

 Otherwise cross the road and continue on the obvious concrete path which will be just to your right as you emerge from the cycleway.
 The cycleway is well signed (it has a cyclist painted on it) and will quickly drop you onto the pavement running alongside the highway.
 Just follow this and you'll head down the hill and be dropped out at the Hobart Docks.